by Dennis M. Myers, 03/24/2021

 * * *

 "That complicates things."
 She brought up her arm screen and flagged the scene as an active crime location, then sent a request for any tracking to and from the area.
-With this whole section being offline, that was a longshot.
+With this whole section being offline, she knew that was a longshot.

 She activated her suit phone.